maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

             ic5cDRo6/VD3CS3MYzyBcibaGaV34nr0G/pI+KEqkYChzk/PZRA=
             -----END RSA PRIVATE KEY-----
           crowdsecLapiTLSCertificateBouncerKeyFile: /etc/traefik/crowdsec-certs/bouncer-key.pem
 ```

 #### Fill variable with value of file

-`CrowdsecLapiTlsCertificateBouncerKey`, `CrowdsecLapiTlsCertificateBouncer`, `CrowdsecLapiTlsCertificateAuthority` and `CrowdsecLapiKey` can be provided with the content as raw or through a file path that Traefik can read.
+`CrowdsecLapiTlsCertificateBouncerKey`, `CrowdsecLapiTlsCertificateBouncer`, `CrowdsecLapiTlsCertificateAuthority`, `CrowdsecCapiMachineId`, `CrowdsecCapiPassword` and `CrowdsecLapiKey` can be provided with the content as raw or through a file path that Traefik can read.
 The file variable will be used as preference if both content and file are provided for the same variable.

 Format is: